Codimension Bounds and Rigidity of Ancient Mean Curvature Flows by the Tangent Flow at $-\infty$: Codimension bounds by the tangent flow at

 \begin{proof}[Proof of Corollary \ref{cor:circlerigidity}] By the convergence assumption, there is a $T < 0$ so that $M_t$ has turning number $m$ for all $t \leq T$.
 By the type I singularity assumption, \cite[Theorem A]{baldauf} implies that $M_T$ has entropy $\lambda(M_T) \geq m\lambda(S^1)$.
 Since $\frac{M_t}{\sqrt{-t}}$ converges to $mS^1(\sqrt{2})$ as a $C^1$ graph as $t \to -\infty$, we have $\sup_t \lambda(M_t) = m\lambda(S^1)$.
 Then by the monotonicity of entropy, we have $\lambda(M_t) \equiv m\lambda(S^1)$ for all $t$, which implies that $M_t \equiv mS^1(\sqrt{-2t})$. \end{proof}

 \begin{remark} The type I assumption is necessary.
-In fact, applying the construction in \cite{choi2018ancient} to the Gaussian area functional in $\R^2$ gives a nontrivial rescaled ancient curve shortening flow $M_t/\sqrt{-t}$ converging to $mS^1(\sqrt{2})$ exponentially fast as $t \to -\infty$, where $M_t/\sqrt{-t}$ realizes an unstable perturbation of $mS^1(\sqrt{2})$.
-Therefore, after undoing the rescaling, $M_t$ is not identical to $mS^1(\sqrt{-2t})$.
-However, by the sharp entropy bound in \cite{baldauf}, this solution has type II singularities. \end{remark}
+In fact, applying the construction in \cite[Theorem 1.6]{ChMa} to the Gaussian area functional in $\R^2$ gives a nontrivial rescaled ancient curve shortening flow $M_t/\sqrt{-t}$ converging to $mS^1(\sqrt{2})$ exponentially fast as $t \to -\infty$, where $M_t/\sqrt{-t}$ realizes an unstable perturbation of $mS^1(\sqrt{2})$ (we note that although their construction was developed for minimal surfaces in a closed manifold, it should not be too hard to generalize to closed minimal surfaces in a noncompact manifold).